xssninja/HackerMode2.0/README.md

 I hope you will join in being one of the creators that helps Hacker Mode 2 take over the world and hack it at the same time...

 THIS PROJECT CREATES AN AMAZON ALEXA SKILL APP.
-So you can say "Alexa, hacker mode" and then ask a series of questions about encodings, or command line help for programs like Metasploit(tm), Nmap, NetCat.
+So you can say "Alexa, start hacker mode" and then ask a series of questions about encodings, or command line help for programs like Metasploit(tm), Nmap, NetCat.
 Like: "How do you do a services fingerprint scan with Nmap?"
 Or "What is the HTML encoding for double-quote?" etc.

 You can also ask: "Hack IP address 1.220" (the IP prefix is implied based on where your Kali linux instance lives.
 The skill will scan 1.220 on the subnet local to your Kali instance.